Postponed: Yellow Bellies

 He later reflected, “The money I could have earned in my four and one-half years of CPS could not repay all the benefits I received in developing stronger convictions and in finding the Lord very precious and a ready help in time of need.”

-Hear more stories from conscientious objectors during World War II on May 5, when critically acclaimed drama troupe Theatre of the Beat will present “Yellow Bellies” at Lancaster Mennonite School’s High Auditorium.
-The show begins at 6:30 pm.
-Admission is by donation.
+Hear more stories from conscientious objectors during World War II when critically acclaimed drama troupe Theatre of the Beat will present “Yellow Bellies” at Lancaster Mennonite School’s High Auditorium.
+T Admission is by donation.

 Yellow Bellies is a historical drama that highlights the experiences of and public response to Mennonite conscientious objectors during WWII.
 This episodic tale takes audiences across Canada, featuring verbatim interviews, fictionalized scenes, and live music from an often overlooked chapter of Canadian history.